BrianEubanks/BrianEubanks.github.io/index.markdown

-I am recent graduate of The University of Central Arkansas with degrees in Computer Sciece and Trumpet Performance.
+I am recent graduate of The University of Central Arkansas with degrees in Computer Science and Trumpet Performance.

 This is my personal/professional website which I will dedicate to some of my personal projects, research, and maybe some blogging.